palbertomc/TurbineOpti/README.md

 Currently the code also requires the use of the Matlab&trade; Parallel Toolbox to accelerate the model fitting / optimization sub-procedures, however the use of the `parloop` structures are reasonably sparse and are trivial to remove if the toolbox is not available.

+### Issues
+Its possible that some scripts may be missing initially from this repository, so please log an issue or contact the author(s) should you find this.
+Thank you!

 ## Literature
 This code was used as the basis of the designs produced for: